KhanhTheChau/DjangoWebFace/README.md

 ### 3. Update Database
-Run the Python script: ```python manage.py shell``` Importing a library:
+Run the Python script: ```python manage.py shell```

+Importing a library:
 ```bash
 from django.contrib.auth.models import User
 from blog.models import Post
 ```

-Displaying all users in the database:
+Display all users in the database:
 ```bash
 all_users = User.objects.all()
 print(all_users)
 ```

-Displaying all posts in the database:
+Display all posts in the database:
 ```bash
 all_posts = Post.objects.all()
 print(all_posts)